Booking Your Flight

 - When booking your return flight, note that your housing must be vacated by noon on the last day of DIS housing.
 Earlier departure may result in missing a final exam which will greatly affect your grade, as final exams cannot be rescheduled.

-- When you have booked your flight, enter your flight details including airline, flight number, and arrival date and time on the Arrival form of Student Registration.
+- When you have booked your flight, enter your flight details including airline, flight number, and arrival date and time on the 'Getting to Copenhagen' form of Student Registration.
 DIS must have this information to plan for your arrival!

 Recommended Resources Before Purchasing Your Ticket